Comeback to Dearborn

 If you’re still wondering if the Dearborn Comeback is right for you, consider your earning potential.
 According to statistics, the cost of dropping out of college can be measured in lost earnings — each year, people lose a combined $3.8 billion nationally in lost earnings.

 Start learning to start earning more.
-Contact us today to restart your educational journey.
+Visit the Readmission website to learn more on restarting your educational journey.

 To qualify, a student must meet all of the following criteria:

 - Be an active undergraduate student at UM-Dearborn for at least one semester during the timeframe of Fall 2017 through the end of Fall 2021.